kabisa/theguild.nl/drafts/building-github-pull-requests-with-jenkins-pipelines.md

 }
 ```

 Obviously this doesn't do much useful, but bear with me.
 Put this in a file named `Jenkinsfile` in the root of a Github project, commit and push.
 With this your project can now be built by a Jenkins pipeline, however Jenkins doesn't know about this project yet.
 By default Jenkins will only look for new projects once a day.
 To ensure the project is recognized immediately you can press the `Re-scan Organization > Run Now` button.
-Jenkins will then scan the GitHub organisation again and this time find the `Jenkinsfile` we just commited and setup the project for you.
+Jenkins will then scan the GitHub organisation again, this time finding the Jenkinsfile we've just committed and setting up the project for you.

 That's it!
 From now on Jenkins will automatically build the master branch as commits are pushed to it, as well as build all Pull Requests each time a commit is added.